ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 #### Task list checkpoint

-In Gitlab, this task can be completed at this stage:
+In GitLab, this task can be completed at this stage:

 `- [ ] - NAME process receiver configuration ("events-4" notebook)`

 # Final Steps

-The remaining steps in the Gitlab Checklist are completed outside the notebooks.
+The remaining steps in the GitLab Checklist are completed outside the notebooks.

 First: you should access the Repository folder in your browser and ensure the raw detections are posted in the `Data and Metadata` folder.